Trump Uses Bully Pulpit To Support More Services For People Leaving Prisons

 Still, it's not clear the Senate leadership will want to address the issue in 2018, a midterm election year.

-A bipartisan effort that began under former President Barack Obama aimed to reshape everything from the way drug criminals are punished to their conditions behind bars.
+A bipartisan effort that began under former President Barack Obama aimed to reshape everything from the way drug criminals are punished to conditions behind bars.
 Under Trump, it has downsized into an initiative that would provide more job training, education and mentoring opportunities as those same people prepare to leave prison.

 Mark Holden, chairman of the conservative Freedom Partners, said he came away from the White House meeting with a sense of optimism.
 Trump was an active participant in the session, staying for the whole 45-minute session and asking questions, he said.